pallavi-sahu/Crop-Recommendation/README.md

 # Crop-Recommendation

-The "Crop-Recommendation" project is designed to provide recommendations for suitable crops based on certain input parameters, related to soil, environmental conditions
+The "Crop-Recommendation" project is designed to provide recommendations for suitable crops based on certain input parameters, related to soil, and environmental conditions.

-#how to run the project
+# how to run the project

 execute python app.py